Nationwide first-time homebuyer programs

 Federal Housing Administration (FHA) loans

 The FHA is a division of the Department of Housing and Urban Development (HUD).
-Congress established the FHA in 1934 to help more Americans get a mortgage, especially those who would otherwise have trouble qualifying.
+Congress established the FHA in 1934 to help more Americans - including first-time homebuyers - get a mortgage, especially those who would otherwise have trouble qualifying.

 At the time, only about 40% of Americans were homeowners.
 The country was still in the middle of the Great Depression and mortgage terms were notoriously difficult.
 Borrowers were limited to just 50% of the home’s market value and the repayment schedule was three to five years, with a big balloon payment at the end.